Pascalization: HHP (pasteurization-equivalent)

+HPT (commercial sterility)

+Low-acid food require the killing of endospores to become shelf-stable.
+Addition of heat on top of pressure, as in HPT, achieves this goal.
+In 2009, FDA issued no objections to a petition for using HPT, specifically the type known as PATS, on mashed potato.
+In 2015, the FDA issued another no-objection for PES, another type of HPT, on seafood.
+Application of HPT to other types of fruit is still being explored.

+Other uses

+A short-duration application of HHP is able to separate the meat of shellfish from their shells, making hand-peeling much easier.
+HHP also inactivates Vibrio bacteria.
+HHP is used in 7% of seafood and shellfish.

 History

-Late 1800s
+Late 19th century

 Experiments into the effects of pressure on microorganisms have been recorded as early as 1884, and successful experiments since 1897.
 In 1899, B. H. Hite was the first to conclusively demonstrate the inactivation of microorganisms by pressure.
 After he reported the effects of high pressure on microorganisms, reports on the effects of pressure on foods quickly followed.
 Hite tried to prevent milk from spoiling, and his work showed that microorganisms can be deactivated by subjecting it to high pressure.
 He also mentioned some advantages of pressure-treating foods, such as the lack of antiseptics and no change in taste.

 Hite said that, since 1897, a chemist at the West Virginia Agricultural Experimental Station had been studying the relationship between pressure and the preservation of meats, juices, and milk.
 Early experiments involved inserting a large screw into a cylinder and keeping it there for several days, but this did not have any effect in stopping the milk from spoiling.
 Later, a more powerful apparatus was able to subject the milk to higher pressures, and the treated milk was reported to stay sweeter for 24–60 hours longer than untreated milk.
 When 90 ST of pressure was applied to samples of milk for one hour, they stayed sweet for one week.
 The device used to induce pressure was later damaged when researchers tried to test its effects on other products.

 Experiments were also performed with anthrax, typhoid, and tuberculosis, which was a potential health risk for the researchers.
 Before the process was improved, one employee of the Experimental Station became ill with typhoid fever.

 The process that Hite reported on was not feasible for widespread use and did not always completely sterilize the milk.
 While more extensive investigations followed, the original study into milk was largely discontinued due to concerns over its effectiveness.
 Hite mentioned "certain slow changes in the milk" related to "enzymes that the pressure could not destroy".